Deakula/Compare-And-Copy/README.md

 # Compare-And-Copy

-A standalone script that compares the shallow contents of two folders, then copies or moves files unique to the first directory into a unique subfolder within the first folder.
+A standalone script that compares the shallow contents of two directories, then copies or moves files unique to the first directory into a unique subdirectory within the first directory.

-TODO:
-  - Write help text for -help argument
-  - Copy help text to readme
+usage: compareandcopy.py [-h] [-m] [-v] dir1 dir2

+positional arguments:
+  dir1           The first directory from which unique files, if any, are taken. dir2           The second directory which the files of the first directory are compared against.

+options:
+  -h, --help     show this help message and exit
+  -m, --move     If this flag is set, any unique files found in the first directory will be moved instead of copied. (default: False)
+  -v, --verbose  If this flag is set, the script will be more verbose. (default: False)